gregwebs/blog.gregweber.info/posts/2011-07-30-announcing-yesod-0.9.markdown

 ---
-title: Announcing Yesod 0.9
+title: "Announcing Yesod 0.9"
-description: A new version of Yesod, the premier Haskell web framework was just released
+description: "A new version of Yesod, the premier Haskell web framework was just released"
 tags: haskell
 ---